friendly/vcdExtra/README.md

   marginal model, and `LRstats()` for brief statistical summaries of goodness-of-fit for a collection of models.

-- Similarly, for loglinear models fit using `MASS::`loglm()`, the function`seq_loglm()`fits a series of sequential models to the 1-, 2-, ... _n_-way marginal tables, corresponding to a variety of types of models for joint, conditional, mutual, ... independence.
-It  returns an object of class`loglmlist`, each of which is a class`loglm`object.
-The function`seq_mosaic()`generates the mosaic plots and other plots in the`vcd::strucplot()\` framework.
+- Similarly, for loglinear models fit using `MASS::loglm()`, the function `seq_loglm()` fits a series of sequential models to the 1-, 2-, … *n*-way marginal tables, corresponding to a variety of types of models for joint, conditional, mutual, … independence.
+It returns an object of class `loglmlist`, each of which is a class `loglm` object.
+  The function `seq_mosaic()` generates the mosaic plots and other plots in the `vcd::strucplot()` framework.

 - For **square tables** with ordered factors, `Crossings()` supplements the specification of terms in model formulas using `gnm::Symm()`,